xsub/accepted/README.md

 **This is `accepted` -- tiny console program to aid shell scripts in probing user confirmations.**

-Licenses
+License
 ---
-This software is dual licensed under BSD or GPL version 2.
+This software is licensed under MIT license.

 Overview